bhargav119/basic-linux-commands/README.md

         • It is containing variables data like mails, log files of services.

-#### Adding password to user: -

-        sudo passwd root  now you can create password to root sudo passwd <user_name>  here how you can create password to any user_name you want

-#### ADDING sudo permissions to user: -

-you cannot use sudo in all users to give sudo permissions become root and add the particular user to sudoers file using below commands.

-        Sudo visudo
-        <user_name> ALL=(ALL:ALL)ALL      # add this in visudo

 ### Basic commands: -

 | Command  | Usage                                                                |